Past and Present. . .

-Littondale has to be seen to be believed!
-The old single with no ensuite is a throwback to a time of luxurious Victorian railway travel, complete with en suiote shower that Hercule would have died for!
+The Orient Express room has to be seen to be believed!
+The old single with no ensuite is now a throwback to a time of luxurious Victorian railway travel, complete with en suite shower that Hercule would have died for!

-With 2 ‘standard’ double rooms (one of which is on the ground floor and “pet friendly”), 2 brand new deluxe double/twins, both of which have room for temporaty single beds, and the fabulous “Littondale”, we have rooms to cater for all needs.
+With 2 ‘standard’ double rooms (one of which is on the ground floor and “pet friendly”), 2 deluxe double/twin, both of which have room for temporary single beds, and the fabulous “Orient Express”, we have rooms to cater for all needs.

 Our breakfasts offer the widest range of fresh locally produced products and few guests leave without praising “The Full Monty”

 Bell Busk is a tiny hamlet only 4 miles from Malham and less than a mile from the A65, midway between Skipton & Settle, so making a perfect base for exploring all of the attractions the Yorkshire Dales have to offer.

 On top of all of that, we are on the world famous Skipton – Settle – Carlisle railway, being the old railway station for the village of Malham.